-What Conventional Guitar Practice Wisdom Never Tells You About Building Speed
+What Conventional Guitar Practice Wisdom Never Tells You About Building Fast Guitar Speed

 By Tom Hess

-Mistake 1: When practicing for speed, many guitarists put all of their focus into practicing ‘slowly’ (as instructed by their guitar teacher or other resources they learn from).
-They are told that once they learn to play perfectly at slower speeds, their top speed will automatically increase as a result.
+Guitar Speed Mistake 1: When practicing for fast guitar speed, many guitarists put all of their focus into practicing ‘slowly’ (as instructed by their guitar teacher or other resources they learn from).
+They are told that once they learn to play perfectly at slower guitar speed, their fast guitar speed tempo will automatically increase as a result.
 Hmmm, ever wonder why those same teachers who give this advice DON'T have a lot of guitar students who can play fast?

-Mistake 2: Other guitarists don’t have the patience to practice slowly and ONLY want to play fast, so they simply ‘try to play faster’ every day.
-They think that simply by trying to increase speed on a regular basis, they will eventually reach their goals.
+Guitar Speed Mistake 2: Other guitarists don’t have the patience for 'slow' guitar speed practice and ONLY want to play fast, so they simply ‘try to play faster’ every day.
+They think that simply by trying to increase guitar speed on a regular basis, they will eventually reach their goals.

 Here is why always practicing exclusively ‘fast’ or ‘slow’ will prevent you from increasing your guitar playing speed and when/how you should use the opposite approach to build speed faster:

-Why ‘Always’ Practicing Slowly Doesn’t Help You Become A Faster Guitarist
+Why ‘Always’ Using Slow Guitar Practice Doesn’t Help You Become A Faster Guitarist

-Reason 1: You Don’t Identify What REALLY Prevents You From Increasing Your Guitar Speed
+Reason 1: You Don’t Identify What REALLY Keeps You From Fast Guitar Speed

-In order for your slow practice to be effective in helping you build speed, you need to first understand the technical obstacles/problems that make it impossible for you to play fast NOW.
+In order for your slow guitar practice to be effective in helping you build fast guitar speed, you need to first understand the technical obstacles/problems that make it impossible for you to play fast NOW.
 Until and unless you know ‘specifically’ what mistakes are getting in the way of you playing faster, the time spent practicing slowly will only be a waste.
-You’ll merely be ‘guessing’ what to focus on (if you focus on anything at all) and hoping that your guess turns out to be correct and improves your playing.
-To reach your guitar speed goals in the shortest time possible, you must ‘know’ (NOT guess) what specific obstacles stand in the way of your ability to play fast.
-To do this, you must first experience what it’s like to play at faster speeds, and pay attention to what specific mistakes happen while playing at these speeds.
+You’ll merely be ‘guessing’ what to focus on and hoping that your guess turns out to be correct and improves your guitar playing.
+To reach your fast guitar speed goals in the shortest time possible, you must ‘know’ what specific obstacles stand in the way of your ability to play fast.
+To do this, you must first experience what it’s like to play at fast guitar speed, and pay attention to what specific mistakes happen while at fast guitar playing speeds.
 You should only begin your slow practice AFTER doing the above analysis, NOT before!

 Starting to practice slowly before going through the process above is similar to walking on a balance beam blindfolded and with your hands tied behind your back, hoping that you don’t lose your balance.
-To take off the blindfold from your eyes and untie your hands, you must identify what things prevent you from playing guitar faster BEFORE doing your slow practice.
+To take off the blindfold from your eyes and untie your hands, you must identify what things prevent you from clean, fast guitar speed BEFORE doing your slow guitar practice.

 Reason 2: You Develop Bad Habits That Make Faster Guitar Playing Impossible

-When you exclusively practice guitar at ‘slow’ speeds, you form the bad habit of using big, sloppy motions that are completely different from the motions you would use while playing fast.
+When you exclusively do guitar practice at ‘slow’ a guitar speed, you form the bad habit of using big, sloppy motions that are completely different from the motions you would use while using fast guitar playing.
 By having more time between notes, you don’t see the consequences of using wasted motions in your picking and fretting hands (since you can get away with it and still play the notes slowly).
-When you do get around to playing faster, you try to apply the same sloppy motions and see your playing fall apart and your hands get out of sync.
+When you do get around to playing faster, you try to apply the same sloppy motions and see your guitar playing fall apart and your hands get out of sync.

 Reason 3: Practicing Slow All The Time Does Not Prepare Your Mind To Hear Music At Faster Speeds

-To play at virtuoso level speeds on guitar, your mind needs to learn how to think/hear notes at the same tempo (or even faster) than the speed you are playing at.
+To play at virtuoso level speeds on guitar, your mind needs to learn how to think/hear notes at the same tempo (or even faster) than the speed your guitar playing is at.
 If all you do is practice slow ‘all the time’, you never develop your mind's ability to think as fast as your hands can play.
-This leads to your playing sounding sloppy at faster speeds and your ears/mind not being able to follow the music at those tempos.
+This leads to your guitar playing sounding sloppy at faster speeds and your ears/mind not being able to follow the music at those tempos.

-To avoid this problem, you need to spend some time training your mind (as well as your hands/fingers) to get used to the demands of faster playing.
-To see a lot more examples of how to practice in this way, take this free guitar speed mini course.
+To avoid this problem, you need to spend some time training your mind (as well as your hands/fingers) to get used to the demands of faster guitar playing.
+To see a lot more examples of how to perform guitar practice in this way, take this free guitar speed mini course.

-Why ‘Always’ Playing At Your Max Speed (When You Can’t Do So Cleanly) Will Hurt Your Ability To Play Fast
+Why ‘Always’ Playing At Fast Guitar Speed (When You Can’t Do So Cleanly) Will Hurt Your Ability To Play Fast

 You now know why it’s ineffective to spend all of your time practicing guitar slowly.
-However, it’s equally dangerous (and ineffective) to ‘only’ play at fast speeds with music you haven't yet mastered.
+However, it’s equally dangerous (and ineffective) to ‘only’ play at fast guitar speed with music you haven't yet mastered.
 Here are the reasons why this hurts you guitar speed:

 Reason 1: Your Guitar Playing Becomes Sloppy

-Playing fast ‘all the time’ will prevent you from learning to mentally process notes in the same way as playing slow all the time will not allow you to push your mental capacity to think at faster speeds.
+Playing fast ‘all the time’ will prevent you from learning to mentally process notes in the same way as playing slow all the time will not allow you to push your mental capacity to think at fast guitar speed.
 This approach is especially dangerous when you play at fast speeds for too long while making a lot of mistakes.
 By doing this, you become immune to the sound of your own mistakes and start perceiving them as ‘normal’.
 In other words, you get ‘better’ at playing WITH mistakes!
-I see these problems often with new students who come to me for help with increasing their guitar speed.
-To help them play faster, I first point out the mistakes they are making at faster speeds (that they aren’t aware of yet) and then train them ‘how to detect’ these same mistakes in their playing on their own.
+I see these problems often with new students who come to me for help with getting fast guitar speed.
+To help them play faster, I first point out the mistakes they are making at faster speeds (that they aren’t aware of yet) and then train them ‘how to detect’ these same mistakes in their guitar playing on their own.
 This is one of the reasons why my guitar students make amazing progress in their progress very quickly.

 Reason 2: You Increase The Likelihood Of Injury

 Playing faster with sloppy technique very often leads to injuries that can potentially cripple your ability to play guitar permanently.
 This comes from not mastering the correct movements at slower speeds so that they become effortless at faster tempos.
-This is not a joke: I’ve seen many guitar players injure themselves from prolonged playing at faster speeds who had to stop playing guitar for weeks (or months) in order to fully heal.
+This is not a joke: I’ve seen many guitar players injure themselves from prolonged guitar playing at a fast guitar speed who had to stop guitar playing for weeks (or months) in order to fully heal.

-To prevent this from happening to you, pay close attention to ‘where’ and ‘how much’ tension exists in your body as you increase speeds (this is something you can only observe during faster playing/practicing).
-Once you have identified any excessive amounts of tension in your playing, begin playing again at a slower speed using only as much tension as needed.
-Then increase speed once you can play the notes correctly with optimal tension.
+To prevent this from happening to you, pay close attention to ‘where’ and ‘how much’ tension exists in your body as you increase guitar speed (this is something you can only observe during faster guitar playing/practicing).
+Once you have identified any excessive amounts of tension in your guitar playing, begin playing again at a slower guitar speed using only as much tension as needed.
+Then increase guitar speed once you can play the notes correctly with optimal tension.

-Now that you understand the problems that exist with conventional approaches to building speed on guitar, watch the video below to see how to practice applying these concepts to improve your speed (with sweep picking):
+Now that you understand the problems that exist with conventional approaches to building fast guitar speed, watch the video below to see how to practice applying these concepts to get fast guitar speed (with sweep picking):

-See the second part of this video about playing faster sweep picking arpeggios.
+See the second part of this video about guitar playing technique to master sweep picking arpeggios.

-Learn how to quickly become a better guitar player by taking online guitar lessons.
+Learn how to quickly get better guitar speed taking online guitar lessons.